 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This style of cooking is especially beneficial for those who lead a busy life but still wish to eat healthy in a more efficient way — so you’re getting the best of both worlds,” Czerwony adds.
+“This style of cooking is especially beneficial for those who lead a busy life but still wish to eat healthy in a more efficient way — so you’re getting the best of both worlds,” Czerwony adds.